Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Formalism

 We discuss the boundary conditions imposed here to solve the Einstein equations inside the star.
 For that, one needs to integrate the perturbation equations from the center of the star to a certain radius inside the star.
 The boundary condition for the perturbation functions at the center of the star $r=0$ are

 \\ The condition $\Delta p = 0$ at $r=R$, the star's surface, requires the perturbation function $X$ to be equal to zero at the surface of the star.
 We assign some small arbitrary values to the functions $H_1$, $K$, and $W$ at the star's surface and integrate backward to reach the point at which the integration from the center of the star ends and join the two forward and backward solutions.
-To find the quasinormal mode frequency for a given star, we solve the Zerilli equation outside the star using the method of continued fraction developed by Leins, Nollert, and Soffel \citep{Leins1993} as done in \citep{Sotani2001} ensuring that the wave is outgoing far away from the star.
-This is sometimes referred to as the \textit{open boundary condition} for the gravitational waves.
+To find the quasinormal mode frequency for a given star, we solve the Zerilli equation given as \citep{Fackerell1971, Lindblom1983}

+where, $r^\star = r + 2 M log \left( r/2M -1 \right)$ and $V_Z(r)$ is the effective potential outside the star($r \geq R$).
+The value of the Zerilli function $Z(r^\star)$, as given in Eq.
+20 of \cite{Kunji2022}, depends only on $H_1$ and $K$ as the fluid perturbations $W$, $V$, and $X$ become non-existent outside the star.
+We calculate the value of $Z(r*)$ at the surface of the star from values of $H_1$ and $K$ at the surface.
+Outside the star Eq. \ref{e:Zerrilli} is numerically integrated starting from the surface as done in \citep{Kunji2022, ZhaoLatt22} till a distance equivalent to $r = 25\omega^{-1}$.
+We match this value of $Z$ at $r = 25\omega^{-1}$ with that obtained from an asymptotic expansion of $Z$ valid far away from the surface of the NS.
+We impose the outgoing boundary condition which requires the amplitude of incoming gravitational wave far away from the surface of the star to be zero \citep{Lindblom1983} and solve for $\omega$ as done in \citep{Kunji2022, ZhaoLatt22}.